ngtcp2/ngtcp2/doc/source/programmers-guide.rst

 Other than that, there is no difference between early data and 1RTT data in terms of API usage.

-If early data is rejected by a server, all connection states altered during early data transmission are undone.
+If early data is rejected by a server, client must call `ngtcp2_conn_early_data_rejected`.
+All connection states altered during early data transmission are undone.
 The library does not retransmit early data to server as 1RTT data.
 If an application wishes to resend data, it has to reopen streams and writes data again.